 Is November A Good Month To Visit Hawaii?

 November is a great month to plan a visit to Hawaii if you don’t have a problem with a little rain.
 This month is part of the rainy season in the islands.
-This can be unfortunate at times, but the weather remains warm enough to swim.
+This can be unfortunate at times, but Hawaii’s weather remains warm enough to swim.
 It’s just slightly chilly at night.

 This is also a good month to visit if you want cheaper flights and vacation rentals.
 That’s because it is typically a low month for tourism.

-This means there will be fewer crowds of tourists in the islands.
+This means there will be fewer crowds of tourists in the Hawaiian islands.
 And you’ll have a little more money in your pocket for choosing to visit these beautiful islands in the off-season.

-What’s the Weather Like in November in Hawaii?
+What’s the Weather in November in Hawaii?

 Is Hawaii Crowded in November For Thanksgiving?

 Crowds of tourists usually swarm Hawaii in the summer and spring to take advantage of the sun and sea.
-But November is a different story.
+But Hawaii in November is a different story.
 Often, tourism is at a major low during November due to the rain and holiday season.